 At an altitude of 7,200 feet, fresh powder snow is guaranteed almost daily.
 The resort is open from 9am until 4pm, with gondola hours from 8am until 5:30pm with extended weekend hours.

-Want to Join a Small Group Tour in Banff?
+Want to Join a Small Group Tour to enjoy winter in Banff?
 Travel with Discover Banff Tours!

-I was whisked around this incredible space by Discover Banff Tours, who specialise in private and small group tours to get you right into the very heart, history and culture in Banff.
+I was whisked around this incredible space by Discover Banff Tours, who specialise in private and small group tours to get you right into the very heart, history and culture in Banff in every season.
 That means avoiding the crowded tour buses and masses of people when exploring the Banff landscape, instead being one-on-one with the guide or in a small setting.
-Bannf is so large that it may be hard for you to find things on your own, or navigate the enormous space and long drives.
+Bannf is so large that it may be hard for you to find things on your own, or navigate the enormous space, long drives and in my case, what could be treacherous winter conditions I am not used to.
 Plus, Discover Banff Tours know the secrets, the best viewpoints, and where is best to visit at a particular time.
 A special shout out to my guide, Noam, who is also a chief wildlife spotter!

 You can book packages from single to multi-day excursions for wildlife tours, to go and discover Lake Louise, tackle the Johnson Canyon Ice walk in the narrow ice laden canyon, snowshoe in the Vermilion River Valley or to the 40-meter deep gorge of the Marble Canyon, get your crampons some action on the frozen creek bed of the Grotto Canyon Ice walk, or book stunning heli-sightseeing and heli-skiing days.

 Visiting Multiple Sites in Banff?
-Day Trip Suggestions
+Winter Time Day Trip Suggestions

 A National Park Pass is required to enter Banff National Park, with a one-day pass costing 9.80 CAD per adult.
 This money goes towards the protection and conservation efforts of the park.